AlvinZewen/SC_Freq_Allo/README.txt

 ***gams freq_opt.gams***

 Output
-The optimization will output the optimal frequencies for the nodes.
+The optimization will output the optimal frequencies (freqs.csv) for the nodes.

 2. Yield Estimation with Python (get_yield.py)